 - Duodenal ulcer.
 Pain typically comes on a couple of hours after eating and may be improved by taking antacids.
 The level of pain can gradually build up over time, eventually becoming severe and may be associated with bringing up (vomiting) blood.
 This is an emergency and you should call an ambulance to go directly to hospital if this occurs.
-See separate leaflet called Duodenal Ulcer for more information.
+See the separate leaflet called Duodenal Ulcer for more information.

 - Indigestion (dyspepsia) can give you a pain in the upper part of your tummy, along with bloating and acid reflux.
-See separate leaflet called Indigestion (Dyspepsia) for more information.
+See the separate leaflet called Indigestion (Dyspepsia) for more information.

 - Longer-term conditions such as Crohn's disease and ulcerative colitis can give rise to pain anywhere in the tummy at times.
 They usually cause loose stools, sometimes with blood.
-See separate leaflets called Crohn's Disease and Ulcerative Colitis for more information.
+See the separate leaflets called Crohn's Disease and Ulcerative Colitis for more information.